 UI-agnostic navigation and flow engine modeling screens as pure Nodes (state, events, outputs), enabling headless navigation, reusable flows, clean UI adapters, and full flow testing.

-Build your entire app flow without UI.
+Build feature workflows without UI.

-Test everything headlessly.
+Test the business logic headlessly.

 Modern Compose apps often struggle with: